JoshyFrancis/phpnopea/README.md

 ## About Laranopea
 Laranopea is an alternative to laravel and excels in performance.
 It is based and built on same laravel principles.
 In our company, I was requested to speed up laravel and I ended up here.

-Please visit <a href="http://joshyfrancis.rf.gd/laranopea/public" target="_blank">http://joshyfrancis.rf.gd/laranopea/public</a> to get an overview.
+Please visit <a href="http://joshyfrancis.rf.gd/laranopea/public" target="blank">http://joshyfrancis.rf.gd/laranopea/public</a> to get an overview.
 This is the playground.
 You can register as a new user.

+Visit <a href="http://joshyfrancis.rf.gd/laranopea/public/route9999/23/test/123/test2/qwe" target="blank">http://joshyfrancis.rf.gd/laranopea/public/route9999/23/test/123/test2/qwe</a> to see the speed even on the 9999th route.

 I am working on the documentation.
 Please wait...